dilshan5/ttaf-ui-intive/README.md

 # Getting Started
  First you need to clone the 'master' branch of this project into your local machine.
 After that you can open configuration.properties file and set your desired browser for testing.

+ # Prerequisites
+ You have to install Firefox borwser and Chrome browser in your machine.

 # Run individual Test Scenario

 Goto Feature file and right mouse click on the scenario which you want to run.